Pharmacy Technician Trainee: Requirements, Salary, & More

 Towards the end of the training period, a pharmacy technician trainee should be able to perform most tasks independently and feel confident in their abilities to manage regular pharmacy technician responsibilities without assistance.

-Our 4-Month Online Pharmacy Technician Program here at Stepful includes an in-person externship that includes many of the same roles that a pharmacy technician trainee would do.
-You can get hands-on experience to practice what you learned in the classroom before moving on to a full-time role.
+Our 4-Month Online Pharmacy Technician Program here at Stepful includes support to find in-person externships that include many of the same roles that a pharmacy technician trainee would do.
+You can get hands-on experience to practice what you learned in the classroom before, hopefully, moving on to a full-time role.

 Some large retail pharmacies, such as Walgreens and CVS also offer pharmacy technician training programs that include an internship, exam preparation materials, and certification fees.
 These companies expect trainees to stick around in a full-time role once they become certified, in which case, they’ll be given more responsibilities and a higher salary.